GoogleCloudPlatform/click-to-deploy/k8s/rabbitmq/README.md

 ### Delete the resources

 > **NOTE:** Please keep in mind that `kubectl` guarantees support for Kubernetes server in +/- 1 versions.
-It means that for instance if you have kubectl in version `1.10.*` and Kubernetes server `1.8.*`, you may experience incompatibility issues, like not removing the *StatefulSets* with apiVersion of *apps/v1beta2*.
+> It means that for instance if you have `kubectl` in version 1.10.&ast; and Kubernetes 1.8.&ast;,
+> you may experience incompatibility issues, like not removing the StatefulSets with
+> apiVersion of apps/v1beta2.

 If you still have the expanded manifest file used for the installation, you can use it to delete the resources.
 Run `kubectl` on expanded manifest file matching your installation: